jessecogollo/arrayMethods/README.md

 ## methods

 ### .length
-the length method returns the number of elements in that array.
+the `length` method returns the number of elements in that array.
+This method doesn't received paramenter

+### .from
+The `from` method creates a new Array instance from an array.
+This method received two params, the first one is the original array, the second one is a function to map every element.

 ###